 I have attended CrossRoads Christian Fellowship for the past 10 years and have worked as the Secretary since we have been in our new facility.
 My husband Larry and two children (Ricci and Mason) moved here from Phoenix in 1989.
 I grew up in Dilworth, Minnesota where most of my family stills lives.
 I have been involved in many different ministries in the 21 years we have lived here.
 I did upholstery work while my children were growing up which let me be a stay at home mom.
 The rest of my background is in Banking.
 Our move to Bigfork and the CrossRoads Family have been a true blessing to our family.

-With a background in business administration, eleven years food service experience, an antiques business, a 230 tree cherry orchard, and no (biological) children of my own, I might not be someone you’d expect to serve as a children’s and youth ministry coordinator.
+With a background in business administration, eleven years food service experience, an antiques business, a 230 tree cherry orchard, and no (biological) children of my own, I might not be someone you’d expect to serve as a children’s ministry coordinator.
 But my passion for seeing children come spiritually alive in the knowledge of Jesus Christ and being a part of their walk fuels me!
 There’s no place I’d rather be on Sunday mornings than sitting on the floor with our kids, telling stories and watching faces as the message "clicks."
-I've served in children's ministries for over twenty years – twelve of them in Colorado and ten here – and it has been the most rewarding experience in my life.
-From classroom prep and Youth Group, to Vacation Bible School and Mega Sports Camp, to training youth to serve as classroom facilitators, it’s all a joy to me.
+I've served in children's ministries for over twenty years – twelve of them in Colorado and eleven here – and it has been the most rewarding experience in my life.
+From classroom prep, Drama and Puppeteering teams, Vacation Bible School and Fall Festival, to training youth to serve as classroom facilitators, it’s all a joy to me.